What is mobile device management?

 Device tracking

-Each device enrolled with or issued by an enterprise can be configured to include GPS tracking and other programs.
-The programs allow an enterprise's IT professionals to monitor, update and troubleshoot the device in real time.
+Each device that an enterprise enrolls or issues can be configured to include GPS tracking and other programs.
+The programs allow an enterprise's IT professionals to monitor, update and troubleshoot the device in real-time.
 They can also detect and report high-risk or non-compliant devices and even remotely lock or wipe a device if lost or stolen.

 Mobile management

-IT departments procure, deploy, manage and support mobile devices for their workforce, such as troubleshooting device functionality.
-These departments ensure each device comes with the needed operating systems and applications for their users — including applications for productivity, security and data protection, backup and restoration.
+IT departments procure, deploy, manage and support mobile devices for their workforce including troubleshooting device functionality.
+These departments ensure each device comes with the needed operating systems and applications for their users—including applications for productivity, security and data protection, backup and restoration.

 Application security